fatchur/Simple-Tensor/README.md

 ### ABOUT PROJECT
-This is a simplification of tensorflow tensor operation easier
+This is a simplification of tensorflow tensor operation

 ### DEPENDENCIES
 1. Tensorflow (1.0 - 1.12)